 In all of the above cases, there is one recurring cause of tears to cartilage, and that is trauma.
 Trauma could cause a torn cartilage injury almost anywhere in the body, and it could happen in an assault, a car accident, a slip or fall accident in a public place, to name but a few.

-If you suffered cartilage injuries due to someone else’s fault, you might be able to make claims against the liable party.
-If you are unsure who could be responsible, a personal injury lawyer at Accident Claims UK will assess your case before offering valuable advice on whether you could pursue a claim against a negligent third party.
+If you suffered cartilage injuries due to someone else’s fault, you might be able to make torn cartilage injury claims against the liable party.
+And if you are unsure who could be responsible, a personal injury lawyer at Accident Claims UK will assess your case before offering valuable advice on whether you could pursue a torn cartilage injury compensation claim against a negligent third party.